DecLearn/declearn/docs/quickstart.md

 ```

 This section is parsed as the fields of a `FLOptimConfig` dataclass.
 Check its
-[documentation][declearn.main.FLOptimConfig] to see more details on the three
+[documentation][declearn.main.config.FLOptimConfig] to see more details on
-sub-sections.
-For more details on available fields within those subsections, you
+these three sub-sections.
+For more details on available fields within those
-can naviguate inside the documentation of the [`Aggregator`][declearn.aggregator.Aggregator] and [`Optimizer`][declearn.optimizer.Optimizer] classes.
+subsections, you can naviguate inside the documentation of the
+[`Aggregator`][declearn.aggregator.Aggregator] and
+[`Optimizer`][declearn.optimizer.Optimizer] classes.

 **`[run]`: Training process option** for both client and server.
+Most notably,
-Most notably, includes the number of rounds as well as the registration, training, and evaluation parameters.
+includes the number of rounds as well as the registration, training, and
+evaluation parameters.
 An example:

 ```python
 [run]